Jari Litmanen: Ajax

 Litmanen was one of the star players of Van Gaal's team that won three consecutive Dutch championships and reached the UEFA Champions League final twice in a row.
 From the beginning of the 1994–95 season to the middle of the 1995–96 season, Ajax went undefeated in both the Eredivisie (a run of 52 games) and the Champions League (19 games).
-When Ajax beat Milan in the 1995 Champions League final, Litmanen became the first Finnish player to win the European Cup/Champions League.
-In 1995–96, he was the Champions League top scorer with nine goals, including the equaliser in the final against Juventus, which Ajax lost on penalties.
+When Ajax beat Milan in the 1995 Champions League final, Litmanen became the first Finnish player to win the Champions League.
+In the 1995–96 edition of the Champions League, he was the Champions League top scorer with nine goals, including the equaliser in the final against Juventus, which Ajax lost on penalties.
 In 1995, he also won the Intercontinental Cup against Grêmio and came third in the voting for the Ballon d'Or (European Footballer of the Year), having finished eighth the previous year.

 Litmanen spent seven years in Amsterdam, winning four Dutch championships and three KNVB Cups, and scored a total of 129 goals, 91 of them in the league.
 He is the club's top scorer in European competition with 26 goals in 54 matches (including two goals scored in the 2002–03 season).
 Litmanen has the honour of being one of just three players presented in a special video featurette at the Ajax Museum.
 The other two are Marco van Basten and Johan Cruyff.
 Frank Rijkaard, Litmanen's teammate in the 1993–94 and 1994–95 seasons, once said, "Dennis Bergkamp was brilliant for Ajax but the best No.10 we ever had was Jari."
 In his time at Ajax, some fans called him "Merlin" because of the magic he brought to the pitch.